sprity/sprity-cli/readme.md

-   -n, --name             name of sprite file without file extension   [sprite] -p, --processor        style processing module  [css] -t, --template         output template file, overrides processor option -s, --style            file to write css to, if omitted no css is written --background           background color of the sprite in hex  [#FFFFFF] --cachebuster          appends a "cache buster" to the background image in the form "?<...>"  [false] --margin               margin in px between tiles  [4]
+   -n, --name             name of sprite file without file extension   [sprite] -p, --processor        style processing module  [css] -t, --template         output template file, overrides processor option -s, --style            file to write css to, if omitted no css is written (relative to out path) --background           background color of the sprite in hex  [#FFFFFF] --cachebuster          appends a "cache buster" to the background image in the form "?<...>"  [false] --margin               margin in px between tiles  [4]